paulrouget/servo-embedding-api/JS_API.md

 `browser1` already has a browserview, created in Rust in `NewNativeWindow`.

 We want the geometry of the browserview to be part of the layout of the page.
-To do so, Servo would implement a special DOM element called `<browserview>`, that can be used to host a Browser.
+To do so, Servo would use the `<embed>` tag as a browserview, to draw a Browser.
 The layout thread of the top level Browser would update the actual BrowserView coordinates and size.

+The browser could be initialized that way:

+`var browser2 = new Browser(embed_element)`

 The BrowserView methods are not accessible from browser1 script thread.
 Same for the Compositor methods.